MarkAZhang/commerce_viirs_hack/README.md

 ======================

 ## Using Satellite Imagery to Estimate Construction Activity
-A major challenge in our ability to study the cities and towns that we live in is the accessibility of data.
+[In]accesibility of data can be a major challenge.
 Metrics of city activity and vitality useful for furthering our understanding of effective policy and urban planning are often unavailable.
 However, there are some measurements that are easy to take universally, and, with some statistical estimation, could provide a way to